dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

     <img src="/images/dotnet-trace-perfetto/pan1.png" alt="Picture with a column of stack frames">
 </figure>

 We start off with a bang and a metric ton of ASP.NET middleware.
-Just from this picture we can tell that service calls have to deal with the following:
+Just from this picture we can tell that our host is configured to have the following feautures:

 - Rate Limiting
 - CORS